10 Weird Questions You’ll Be Asked at Your Tech Interview

 “What would you do if you were the one survivor in a plane crash?”

 This rather morbid scenario was asked by the caring people over at Airbnb, the rising and somewhat controversial hospitality marketplace.
-While a bit wild of a scenario, it's not too hard to tie this one to the business at hand: making sure your temporary stay is the best it can be.
-Your answer can include: checking in at the new locale on social media, making sure to not touch any valuables that aren't yours, and drafting your feedback of the experience.
+While a bit wild of a scenario, it’s not too hard to tie this one to the business at hand: making sure your temporary stay is the best it can be.
+Your answer can include: checking in at the new locale on social media, making sure to not touch any valuables that aren’t yours, and drafting your feedback on the experience.

 [source]